School bus, 2 vehicles involved in serious crash in New Jersey

-BRIDGEWATER, New Jersey (WABC) -- Emergency teams are on the scene of a serious accident involving a school bus and two other vehicles in Bridgewater, New Jersey.
+BRIDGEWATER, New Jersey (WABC) -- Three people were injured in a serious accident involving a school bus and two other vehicles in Bridgewater, New Jersey.

-The accident happened around 3 p.m.
+The crash happened around 3 p.m.
 Thursday on Washington Valley Road near Blossom Drive.

 Officials say no children were on the bus at the time of the crash.